Census 2021 is Coming Soon ….

 There’s nothing else that provides a snapshot of society quite like the census.
 It gives three windows on our world: one looks at life in the past, another shows how we live now in the present, and one helps predict what we might need in the future.
 All this together helps make decisions about how to improve life for us all.
 It benefits everyone.

-Census day will be on March 21, but households across Northern Ireland will receive letters with online codes allowing them to take part from the beginning of March 2021.
+Census day will be on 21 March 2021, but households across Northern Ireland will receive letters with online codes allowing them to take part from the beginning of March 2021.
+As soon as you get your code you can fill in the census.

 At the time of the last census…